 Some of the worst family disagreements start when a family member takes on a well-intended decluttering or downsizing project without consulting other family members.
 An item might not have a lot of value for you, but your spouse, parent or child may see things very differently.

 It makes for a happier home if you include everyone in the process.
-That doesn’t mean there won’t be some disagreements or conflict, but things will go a lot easier if you don’t just throw everything that isn’t yours in the dumpster.
+That doesn’t mean there won’t be some disagreements or conflict, but things will go a lot smoother if you don’t toss everything that isn’t yours in the dumpster.

 Figuring out how to downsize two homes into one can seem like a monumental task, but it will be a lot easier if everyone is involved.
 The process is the same through each step, it’s just that it includes more people.